 Dopamine acts as a chemical messenger, carrying information between brain cells.
 Dopamine, which interacts with the pleasure and reward center in the brain, makes you feel good.
 It’s also related to brain functions like cognition and attention, and motor functions like muscle movement.
 In some cases, dopamine deficiency has been connected to depression.

 Many antidepressant drugs work by affecting levels of serotonin — another neurotransmitter related to mood — in the brain.
-Theses drugs are called selective serotonin reuptake inhibitors, or SSRIs.
-However, norepinheprine and dopamine reuptake inhibitors, or NDRIs, have a direct affect on dopamine, increasing its levels.
-Wellbutrin is an NDRI.
+These drugs are called selective serotonin reuptake inhibitors, or SSRIs.
+However, norepinephrine and dopamine reuptake inhibitors, or NDRIs, like bupropion (Wellbutrin) affect dopamine.

 Dopamine is an important neurotransmitter, says Dr. Uma Naidoo, a nutritional psychiatrist, professional chef and nutrition specialist based in Boston, and the author of “This Is Your Brain on Food.”
 Because dopamine is affected by several nutrients, she says, food can have a significant impact on dopamine availability in the brain.